alexvolok/alexvolok.github.io/_posts/2020-01-10-azure-data-engineer-certification-tips.md

 ### Was it an “easy to get” certification?

-This answer is going to be very subjective, but I have to say – “No, the two required exams are not a something that you can go and pass blindly, without a preparation”.
+This answer is going to be very subjective, but I have to say – *“No, the two required exams are not a something that you can go and pass blindly, without a preparation”*.
 Unless you work with all involved technologies and Azure services during during the last couple years 40 hours per week and already become a master in all of them.

 Just to recall, 700 is a passing score.
 After months of training I was attending exams full of confidence.
 To my surprise, I received 712 points on a first exam.
 The second one I passed with not that much better score.
 Of course, I was glad to receive a congratulations message on a Prometric screen, but the failure was a close call.